Daybreak Birds: Why You Should Not Feed Them

 We know many Daybreak residents enjoy Oquirrh Lake and the waterfowl that make this area their home.
-But did you know that feeding ducks and geese bread is actually unhealthy and potentially dangerous for our feathered friends?
+But did you know that feeding ducks and geese, bread and even duck feed, is actually unhealthy and potentially dangerous for our feathered friends?

-Bread and similar products such as crackers, chips, crisps, donuts, and popcorn are great sources of carbohydrates but they offer little nutritional value.
+Bread and similar products such as crackers, chips, crisps, donuts, and popcorn are great sources of carbohydrates but they offer little nutritional value to wildlife.
 Waterfowl that is fed too much bread can suffer from excessive weight, malnutrition, as well as many other problems.

 Duckling Malnutrition: Ducklings require a varied diet and plenty of natural plants and insect proteins to mature properly.
 If ducks are regularly fed bread, ducklings will not receive adequate nutrition for proper growth and development.
 Furthermore, because ducks will eagerly seek out an easy food source such as human handouts, ducklings will not learn to forage for natural foods as easily.